goharbor/harbor/docs/installation_guide.md

   <tr>
     <td valign="top"><code>harbor_admin_password</code></td>
     <td valign="top">None</td>
-    <td valign="top">Set an initial password for the Harbor administrator.
+    <td valign="top">Set an initial password for the Harbor system administrator.
 This password is only used on the first time that Harbor starts.
 On subsequent logins, this setting is ignored and the administrator's password is set in the Harbor Portal.
 The default username and password are <code>admin</code> and <code>Harbor12345</code>.</td>
   </tr>
   <tr>
     <td valign="top"><code>database</code></td>